evhub/coconut/DOCS.md

 ### IPython

 If you prefer [IPython](http://ipython.org/) to the normal Python shell, coconut can also be used as an IPython extension.
 The line magic `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
-The `%coconut` magic will run a line of Coconut with default parameters, whereas the `%%coconut` magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.
+The `%coconut` line magic will run a line of Coconut with default parameters, whereas the `%%coconut` block magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.

 ### `__coconut__`